lautarojgarcia177/SASS_Gusteaus-Restaurant/README.md

 #### _base.sass
 Partial where i put variables, placeholdes, common classes like font-size and mixings
 #### _components.sass
-Partial where where the "heavy lifting" goes, here i put all the classes and id styles
+Partial where where the "heavy lifting" goes, here i put all the classes, id styles and media queries
 #### _layout.sass
 Partial where i put the utilities for layout like flex and spacing
 #### _reset.sass